Onyx-AI-Studio/morpher/README.md

 customer service, and language translation.
 The organization's AI technologies have the potential to revolutionize industries, improve efficiency, and enhance human experiences in various domains.
 ```

+## Progress Tracker

+- [x] Implement a POC with major steps like, Plan, Thought, Action and Observation.
+- [x] Implement contextual memory to support the agent's reasoning.
+- [x] Implement a default tool to improve fault tolerance.
+- [x] Try out simple scenarios to demonstrate, (i) Dynamic planning, (ii) Research.
+- [x] Implement memory management to improve cost efficiency.
+- [x] Add Poetry for better dependency management and packaging support.
+- [ ] Refactor and reorganize the code to package it into a easy-to-use library.
+- [ ] Implement a tool for detailed searches, maybe use Browserless or something similar.
+- [ ] Add support for creating agents with roles.
+- [ ] Implement mechanism for inter-agent communication for more complex tasks.
+- [ ] Implement advanced memory mechanisms for short-term and long-term memory.
+- [ ] Publish it to PyPi.

+## References

+- [`yoheinakajima/babyagi`](https://github.com/yoheinakajima/babyagi) - BabyAGI is a pared-down version of the original Task-Driven Autonomous Agent (Mar 28, 2023) shared on Twitter.